cillianfisher/FinalWebsite/README.md

 ### Research Direction: Analyzing the Financial Health of Middle Market Firms

-By Noah Levine, Patrick Williams, Yuan Wang, Cillian Fisher
+By Noah Levine, Pat Williams, Yuan Wang, Cillian Fisher

 This is a website to showcase our final project for FIN 377 - Data Science for Finance course at Lehigh University.